harmony-one/h/progress/rikako-hatoya.md

+2024-11-19 Tue: Started looking into other API's with Speaker Diarization, added Google speech speaker diarization.
+Started looking into AWS trasncribe.

 2024-11-18 Mon: Continued working on implementing listen notes API.
 Figured out how to download twitter videos+broadcast as mp4 file.

 ---